apache/spark-website/mllib/index.md

       <a href="{{site.url}}community.html#mailing-lists">Spark mailing lists</a>.
     </p>
     <p>
-      MLlib is still a young project and welcomes contributions.
+      MLlib is still a rapidly growing project and welcomes contributions.
 If you'd like to submit an algorithm to MLlib, read <a href="https://cwiki.apache.org/confluence/display/SPARK/Contributing+to+Spark">how to
       contribute to Spark</a> and send us a patch!
     </p>